pcafrica/advanced_programming_2025-2026/exercises/01/01-intro_unix.md

 wget https://raw.githubusercontent.com/logpai/loghub/master/HPC/HPC_2k.log_structured.csv
 ```

-After downloading the dataset, perform the following analyses using only Bash commands.
+After downloading the dataset, perform the following analyses using only shell commands.

 1. Find out how many unique node names are present in the dataset.
 2. Export the list from the previous point to a file named `nodes.log`